 - 1. Supports mixed-use or stand-alone commercial or residential. - 2.
 Considers the surrounding context, including architecture, scale, densities, lot and lane configuration. - 3.
-Medium-density residential uses consider townhouses, row houses and low-rise apartments. - 4.
-Supports residential densities up to 20 units per hectare, in two or three storeys. - 5.
+Medium density residential uses consider townhouses, row houses and low-rise apartments. - 4.
+Supports Residential densities up to 20 units per hectare, in two to three storeys - 5.
 Supports daily commercial and service needs of the surrounding community by providing a mix of uses. - 6.
 Stand-alone commercial developments should be small scale. - 7.
-Does not support large scale retailers or retail warehouses. - 8.
-Supports the housing needs of the community and provides a broad social mix and access to adequate housing at all income levels.
+Does not support Large scale retailers or retail warehouses . - 8. support the housing needs of the community and provide a broad social mix and access to adequate housing at all income levels.